vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 Principal software engineer from Belarus living in Czech Republic.

-Working for Red Hat in OpenShift department.
+Working for Red Hat in the OpenShift department.
 <br>
 <br>
 <br>